 Let us know what you think

-Please let us know what you think about the simulation and we’ll be happy to answer any questions you might have on the simulation itself or anything else surrounding our virtual labs.
+Please let us know what you think about the simulations and we’ll be happy to answer any questions you might have on the simulations themselves or anything else surrounding our virtual labs.
 So feel free to get in touch below and we’ll get back to you!